Depression test

 Please consider the following questions and rate how true each one is in relation to how you have been feeling lately(i.e., in the last two to three days) compared to how you usually or normally feel.

-Do you feel more vulnerable than Not true A bit true Fairly true Very true
+Do you feel more vulnerable than usual?
+Not true / A bit true / Fairly true / Very true

-Are you being self-critical & hard on Not true A bit true Fairly true Very true
+Are you being self-critical & hard on yourself?
+Not true / A bit true / Fairly true / Very true

-Are you feeling guilty about things in Not true A bit true Fairly true Very true
+Are you feeling guilty about things in your life?
+Not true / A bit true / Fairly true / Very true

-Do you feel as if you have lost you’re Not true A bit true Fairly true Very true
+Do you feel as if you have lost you’re core and essence?
+Not true / A bit true / Fairly true / Very true

-Do you feel more distant from other Not true A bit true Fairly true Very true
+Do you feel more distant from other people?
+Not true / A bit true / Fairly true / Very true

 Results